The Slime People: Production

-Filmed at the KTTV television studio, the film ran out of money after nine days of shooting; the cast completed the film without pay.
+Filming began in January 1962 at the KTTV television studio.
+The film ran out of money after nine days of shooting; the cast completed the film without pay.
 Additional sequences were shot at San Fernando airport (closed 1985) in San Fernando, California, in Mandeville Canyon (showing damage after a wildfire) and in Agoura Hills, California.

-Joseph F. Robertson recalled that the filmmakers originally intended to feature midgets as giant voles, who would serve as the advance guard of the invasion, but the sequence was so bad it was cut from the released film.
+Joseph F. Robertson recalled that the filmmakers originally intended to feature dwarves as giant voles, who would serve as the advance guard of the invasion, but the sequence was so bad it was cut from the released film.

 Robertson stated that the film was shot for around $80,000 and featured eight costumes worn by stuntmen, each costume costing $600.
+Vance Skarstedt was the original screenwriter, but his script was rewritten by Robertson's wife Blair.

 In an interview with Hutton, he said that neither he nor the stuntmen were paid for their work in the film, and that the slime people costumes cost over half of the film's budget.

 Richard Arlen was the original choice to play Prof. Galbraith, but Robert Burton took the role.
 Burton died of cancer shortly after filming.
 The Slime People was the only film directed by Hutton, who later wrote the script for the 1975 horror/drama film Persecution.

 Release

 Home media

-The film was first released on VHS by Video Gems in 1981, and later by Rhino Home Video on February 20, 1996.
+The film was first released on VHS by Video Gems in 1981, and later by Rhino Home Video in 1989 and again on February 20, 1996.

 It was released on DVD in 2001, first by Tapeworm on January 16, 2001 as a double feature with Creature (1985), and then by Rhino on August 14.
 It was later released on DVD by VCI Video as a part of its two-disk Creepy Creature Double Feature collection alongside The Crawling Hand (1963).